 APSA-CD is the official newsletter of the American Political Science Association’s Comparative Democratization section.
-Formerly known as CompDem, it has been published three times a year (October, January, and May) by the National Endowment for Democracy’s International Forum for Democratic Studies since 2003.
+Formerly known as CompDem, it has been published three times a year (October, January, and May) since 2003.
 In October 2010, the newsletter was renamed APSA-CD and expanded to include substantive articles on democracy, as well as news and notes on the latest developments in the field.
-The newsletter is now jointly produced and edited by faculty members of the Varieties of Democracy (V-Dem) at the University of Gothenburg, Sweden and the International Forum.
+The newsletter is now produced and edited by faculty members of the Varieties of Democracy (V-Dem) at the University of Gothenburg, Sweden.

 Editorial Committee Members: